algolia/search-insights.js/docs/nodejs.md

 ## 3. Add `userToken`

-On the Node.js environment, unlike the browser environment, a [user token](https://www.algolia.com/doc/guides/sending-events/concepts/usertoken) (`userToken` and/or `authenticatedUserToken`) must be specified when sending any event.
+On the Node.js environment, unlike the browser environment, a [user token](https://www.algolia.com/doc/guides/sending-events/concepts/usertoken) (required `userToken` and optional `authenticatedUserToken`) must be specified when sending any event.

 ```js
 // Anonymous user ID